9 Small Business Tax Deductions You Need to Know

 2. Home Office

-This is a biggie for 2020.
-Many small business owners moved their work home after office buildings were closed.
+Many small business owners and employees moved their work home after office buildings were closed.
 One of the few bright spots in the whole pandemic situation is that you can write off a portion of home office expenses.
-For example, if your office is about a 10th of the square footage of the home, you write off a 10th of the expenses.
+For example, if your office is about a 10th of the square footage of the home, you can typically write off a 10th of the expenses.

 - Mortgage interest